KITV news interviews Board Certified Master Arborist and TFHF Board Member Kevin Eckert on How Common is Tree Failure in Hawaii. (9/20/20B21)

 Innovation in Action!
-The City Administration is looking out for trees.
-We’ve got great representatives from the City & County of Honolulu on our Board — Matt Gonser and Terri Koike — as well as numerous officials on our Panel of Advisers.
+City uses technology to help trees grow and prosper.
+We have a representative from the City & County of Honolulu on our Board — Matt Gonser — as well as numerous City officials on our Panel of Advisers.
+(6/10/2019)

 “Urban Honolulu has lost 76,000 trees in the last four years, aerial survey finds” (April 15, 2019) Video coverage of Trees for Kaimuki initiative working to make change and reverse this disturbing trend.